 A learner’s permit can be obtained by going to the DLD (Driver’s License Division) and passing a written exam of 50 questions with an 80% score.
 You may take it twice your first time there.
 Here are two websites that will help you.
 Http://dmv-permit-test.com and DLD.Utah.gov.

 The Homestudy packet can be completed quickly.
-The packet costs $70.
+The packet costs $90 and takes the place of the classroom and online courses.
 Many students work on the packet when their friend is driving.
 Any questions can be answered and explained during their session.

-The driving portion can be done in as little as 14 days with the fast track option ($50).
+The driving portion can be done in as little as 14 days from sign up with the fast track option ($100).

 The registration form is available in the car and is filled out on the first drive.
 You must bring your learner’s permit every time you drive!
 Money is collected the first time you drive unless other arrangements are made prior to the first drive.

 No “range driving” (parking lot driving) is necessary because you receive twice as much road time.

 Please make sure your learner’s permit is valid.
 They are good for one year although you can renew them easily at the DLD.
 Make sure to bring a positive ID.
 Students are required to complete 34 hours of driving with a parent/guardian, and 10 hours must be at night.